 AmeriCorps members serve more than 3,000 nonprofit institutions, public agencies, faith-based and other community organizations to help meet critical needs in education, public safety, health and the environment.
 The variety of service opportunities is almost unlimited.
 Members may tutor and mentor youth, build affordable housing, teach computer skills, clean parks and streams, run after-school programs, or help communities respond to disasters.
 Upon completion of their service, AmeriCorps members earn a Segal AmeriCorps Education Award to help finance their education.
 For more information click here.

-The Board of Governors has adopted the fee waiver for eligible students to assist with enrollment fees.
 Most students who qualify are awarded through the FAFSA.
 If no FAFSA is filed, students must complete a Fee Waiver Application or a California Dream Act Application (for AB 540 students or DACA students only).
-You may apply online using the Los Rios Online BOGW Application or AB 540/DACA Students may apply using the California Dream Application.
+You may apply online using the Los Rios California Promise Grant page or AB 540/DACA Students may apply using the California Dream Application.

 Bureau of Indian Affairs